Hubert Joly: Additional roles

 In addition to teaching at Harvard Business School, he serves on the board of directors for Best Buy, Johnson & Johnson, and Ralph Lauren.
 He is also a member and former chair of the board of trustees of the Minneapolis Institute of Arts.

 He formerly served as a member of the Travel and Tourism Advisory Board, established in 2003 to advise the United States Department of Commerce, as well as the executive committee of the World Travel and Tourism Council.

 Along with making numerous public speeches, including serving as Harvard Business School Executive Education guest speaker, Joly has been featured in such publications as Fortune, CBS News, Inc., CNN Business, and CNBC.

 Honors

 Joly was elected a Global Leader for Tomorrow by the World Economic Forum (Davos, 1997–1999) and honored as one of the 25 Most Influential Executives of the Business Travel Industry (2006 and 2009) by Business Travel News magazine.
 He was voted #10 on the 2018 Top 100 Highest Rated CEOs on Glassdoor, moving up from #77 in 2017.
-In 2018, Joly was named one of the "Best CEOs In The World" by CEOWORLD magazine.
-Also in 2018, Joly was selected as one of the "World's Best CEOs" by Barron's and one of the "Best-Performing CEOs in the World" by Harvard Business Review.
+In 2018, Joly was selected as one of the "World's Best CEOs" by Barron's and one of the "Best-Performing CEOs in the World" by Harvard Business Review.

 Joly is a Knight in the French National Order of Merit and in 2017 he was further awarded the French National Order of the Legion of Honour (Ordre national de la Légion d'Honneur), the highest decoration in France for civil merit.